Chainsaw Hard to Start When Hot

 Source: thedailygardener.com

-We have provided a detailed snapshot explaining everything to you!
+I have provided a detailed snapshot explaining everything to you!

 Reason 1: Fuel Vapor Lock

 If the chainsaws are kept under the sun for a very long time, this problem arises.
 The increased heat results in unnecessary vapor buildup inside the fuel lines.
-It prevents the fuel from flowing freely in the carburettor.
+It prevents the fuel from flowing freely in the carburetor.

 This produces a wiry mixture.
 And as a result, initially, the chainsaw might start faultlessly.

-However, at the moment you rev it up, the elevated temperature further heightens the vapor pressure.
+However, the moment you rev it up, the elevated temperature further heightens the vapor pressure.
 This restricts the supply of fuel entirely.
 This causes your chainsaw to die out when it is hot.

 Solution